TheCedarPrince/thecedarprince.github.io/notes/04162022002725-mathematician-gender-rethinking.md

++++
-@def title = "X + Y : A Mathematician’s Manifesto for Rethinking Gender"
-@def slug = "04162022002725-mathematician-gender-rethinking"
+title = "X + Y : A Mathematician’s Manifesto for Rethinking Gender" slug = "04162022002725-mathematician-gender-rethinking"
-@def tags = ["summary", "blog", "review", "book", "gender", "ingressive", "congressive", "category", "theory", "archive"]
-@def description = "Book review on an approach of using category theory to decouple and discuss characteristics of gender without conflating the two - great read!"

-@def rss_title = "X + Y : A Mathematician’s Manifesto for Rethinking Gender"
-@def rss_description = "Book review on an approach of using category theory to decouple and discuss characteristics of gender without conflating the two - great read!"
-@def rss_pubdate = Date(2022, 4, 15)
+tags = ["summary", "blog", "review", "book", "gender", "ingressive", "congressive", "category", "theory", "archive"] description = "Book review on an approach of using category theory to decouple and discuss characteristics of gender without conflating the two - great read!" rss_title = "X + Y : A Mathematician’s Manifesto for Rethinking Gender" rss_description = "Book review on an approach of using category theory to decouple and discuss characteristics of gender without conflating the two - great read!" rss_pubdate = Date(2022, 4, 15)
++++

 X + Y : A Mathematician’s Manifesto for Rethinking Gender